 Neurosciences (Brain & Spine)

 Segreto, Frank A; Lafage, Virginie; Lafage, Renaud; Smith, Justin S; Line, Breton G; Eastlack, Robert K; Scheer, Justin K; Chou, Dean; Frangella, Nicholas J; Horn, Samantha R; Bortz, Cole A; Diebo, Bassel G; Neuman, Brian J; Protopsaltis, Themistocles S; Kim, Han Jo; Klineberg, Eric O; Burton, Douglas C; Hart, Robert A; Schwab, Frank J; Bess, Shay; Shaffrey, Christopher I; Ames, Christopher P; and Passias, Peter G, "Recovery Kinetics: Comparison of Patients undergoing Primary or Revision Procedures for Adult Cervical Deformity Using a Novel Area Under the Curve Methodology."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 810.